 This programme is part of a modular degree scheme.
-A student registered in a full-time attendance mode will take a minimum of six 20 credit modules per year.
-A Foundation degree student will complete six modules at level one and, five at level two.
+A student registered in a full-time attendance mode will take six 20 credit modules per year.
+A Foundation degree student will complete six modules at level one and, five at level 2.